Galaxies

 The Sombrero Hat Galaxy

-Imagine dropping out of hyperlight flight five light years away and slightly above the galactic plane of the Sombrero Galaxy.
-Would the bridge of your interstellar research ship be bathed in the immense stellar glow of this beautiful galaxy?
-What a sight that would be!
-As mentioned in earlier posts, this galaxy is is one of my favorites.
-It is very photogenic and can be easily seen by the amateur astronomer.
+Imagine dropping out of hyperlight flight five light years and slightly above the galactic plane of the Sombrero Galaxy.
+Would the bridge of your interstellar voyager be bathed in the immense stellar glow of this beautiful galaxy?
+What a sight that would be.
+As mentioned in earlier posts, this galaxy is very photogenic and is can be easily seen by the amateur astronomer.

 Images of Galaxies